mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.5/index.md

 - Zookeeper log messages are now being forwarded to syslog.
 (COPS-6128)
 - Additional logging has been added to the installation scripts to aid in debugging installation issues.
 (COPS-5428)

+## Mesos Fixed and Improved Issues
+For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/1ff2fcd90eabd98786531748869b8596120f7dfe/CHANGELOG)

-# Marathon Fixed and Improved Issues
+## Marathon Fixed and Improved Issues

-- You can see a full list of fixed and improved issues for Marathon in the [Marathon Changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).
+For a detailed description on updates to Marathon, see the [changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).

+## Metronome Fixed and Improved Issues
+For a detailed description on updates to Metronome, see the [changelog](https://github.com/dcos/metronome/blob/master/changelog.md).